-This draft - Draft 3 - was sent by email to the Short Life Working Group membership on 23rd September.
-It accepts all tracked changes made to Draft 2 and Draft 2.1 as a result of feedback received up to 23rd September.
-Recent changes are indicated in yellow highlight.
-Comments only retained where relating to decisions about structure or content that may still need work.
+This draft - Draft 3.1 - was sent by email to the Short Life Working Group membership on 5 October, and incorporates additional changes made since 23rd September.
+It also accepts all tracked changes made to Draft 2 and Draft 2.1 as a result of feedback received up to 23rd September.
+Changes to 3.1 are indicated in yellow highlight.
+Comments only retained where relating to decisions about structure or content that may still need work or explanation.